brendt/stitcher.io/src/content/blog/2022-03-24-generics-in-php-3.md

 The second, and more important problem with type erasure — maybe you’re already yelling it at your screen by now — is that the types are gone.
 Why would we add generic types, if they are erased at runtime?

-It makes sense in Java and Pyton, because all type definitions are checked before running the code using a static analyser.
+It makes sense in Java and Python, because all type definitions are checked before running the code using a static analyser.
 Java for example runs a built-in static analyser when compiling code; something that PHP simply doesn’t do: there is no compilation step, and there certainly isn’t a built-in static type checker.

 On the other hand… all the advantages of type checking, the ones we discussed in the previous posts; they don’t come from PHP’s built-in runtime typechecker.
 By the time PHP’s type checker tells us something is wrong, we’re already running the code.
 A type error essentially crashes our program.